Humanity & Inclusion in Lebanon

-Fixed and mobile disability teams in Lebanon identify the most vulnerable refugees, connect them with organizations and service providers able to meet their needs, and monitor their ability to access emergency aid.
 Humanity & Inclusion also works to empower refugees with disabilities by fostering the emergence of organizations and representative groups that can effectively advocate for the needs of their communities.
-This project is generously funded, in part, by the U.S. Department of State’s Bureau of Population, Refugees and Migration.

 Humanity & Inclusion works in close collaboration with local and international organizations to ensure that services for refugees and displaced people are accessible to people with reduced mobility.

 Improve Mental Health of Children

 Humanity & Inclusion works to improve the psychological welfare of the children of Palestinian families who are experiencing acute psychological suffering by providing mental health services in homes, and in centers run by local partner organizations.

 Humanity & Inclusion also provides technical and managerial support to local partner organizations to strengthen the quality and sustainability of mental health services.

 Enhance the Inclusion of People with Disabilities in Education